Zoroastrian prayer: Nirang

 The nirang are short, standardized incantations that typically accompany specific occasions.
 Although some nirangs contain Avestan passages, they are mostly composed in Middle Persian written in Pazend.
 They consequently originated during the Middle Iranian period, when Avestan was no longer understood.
 In a certain sense, they can be considered the continuation of the Old Iranian mantra tradition, since they are spoken primarily for their perceived inherent power instead of conveying some personal experience.

 Monajat

 The monajat tradition of prayers evolved relatively late in the 13th century and shows Islamic influence.
 In contrast to more traditional forms of prayer, which are usually in Avestan, monajat prayers are performed in the native language of the faithful, typically in Persian or Gujarati for Iranian and Indian Zoroastrians, respectively.
 They show a wide variety and can be composed in verse or in prose.

 Practice

 The most common form of prayer occurs during the daily five times of prayer.
 They are connected to the five divisions of the day.
 Zoroastrians pray standing and direct their prayers to a source of light, like a fire, or a lamp.
 The prayers are drawn from the Khordeh Avesta and can be mixed with personal prayers.

+Religious historian Khaled Kabir Allal suggests that Zoroastrianism originally had only three prayers: at sunrise, at midday, and at sunset.
+He cites Muslim historians and researchers of the Avesta, the holy book of the Zoroastrians, who describe three prayers.
+He suggests that the current five daily prayers among Zoroastrians are a result of the influence of the Behafaridians, which blended Islam and Zoroastrianism.